 Everyone is sitting in the living room, eager to start opening gifts.
 The smell of garlicky prime rib still lingers in the air.
 The anticipation on my son’s face is intense and I’m not sure he can contain himself any longer.
 So he waits as patiently as a young child can to receive his gifts.
 Finally, he gets one!
 He rips it open like the world’s going to end in 5 seconds and voila!
 It’s a shirt.
 “Thanks,” he says, with about as much enthusiasm as a sleeping owl.
+He obviously needs a lesson in the importance of giving (and receiving).

 I’m sure you’ve been through this same scenario.
 Of course, they get what they want and are super excited and grateful for those things as well.
 But my goal this year is to teach my kids the importance of giving.
 As well as teach them how rewarding and fulfilling it truly can be.